-= Observation for trait i (CM, SCM or indicator trait) $Y{i.}$
+Y i. = observation for trait i (CM, SCM or indicator trait)

-HY_i = Herdyear class of observation YM_k = Yearmonth class of observation age = Calving age (10 day classes)
+HYi = herdyear class of observation

+YMk = yearmonth class of observation

+age = calving age (10 day classes)

-= Number of registered lactation test days n td_m
+n_td m = number of registered lactation test days

-= Number of risk days in lactation (number of days between 1st and final test day) NRD_n
+NRDn = number of risk days in lactation (number of days between 1 st and final test day)

-= Heterosis effect het0 = Recombination effect rec_p
+het0 = heterosis effect

+rec p = recombination effect

+nb q = inbreeding coefficient

-= additive genetic effect (breeding value) of the animal animal0
+animal q = additive genetic effect (breeding value) of the animal

-= rest term of Y_i, the part which cannot be explained with the model. eijklmnopq
+e ijklmnopq = rest term of Y i. , the part which cannot be explained with the model.

-Herdyear class
+Herd\year class

-Obviously the level of observations differs per herd.
-Within a herd, the situation around the traits may also change.
-Therefore, in the herdyear class a herd effect is estimated for each year.
+The level of observations differs per herd.
+And within a herd, the situation around the traits may also change.
+Therefore, in the herd\year class a herd effect is estimated for each year.
 A year runs from 1 January until 31 December.
 The attribution of an observation to a herd depends on the type of the trait (see Table 3).
-In the majority of cases this is the same herd for all traits.
-But the correct attribution of an observation to a herd is a point of attention for animals that move during their lactation.
+In the majority of cases this is the same herd for all traits, but the correct attribution of an observation to a herd is a point of attention for animals that move during their lactation.